AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Introduction

-Prior work (reviewed in \autoref{sec:related}) proposes various management techniques to mitigate the inability of datacenter processors to leverage deep C-states effectively.
-In contrast, our \textbf{goal} is to directly address the root cause of the inefficiency, namely the high transition latency (tens of microseconds; see \autoref{tab:c-states}) to/from deep C-states.
-We propose \emph{\techL(\tech)}: a new deep C-state architecture optimized for servers processors in modern datacenters running user-facing workloads. \tech drastically reduces the transition latency of deep idle power states while retaining most of their power savings, enabling the usability of deep C-state. \tech redesigns state-of-the-art CPU core deep C-states by leveraging \textbf{three key power management techniques}.
-First, instead of completely shutting off the core power supply when entering a deep C-state, \tech uses medium-grained power-gates distributed across the core and maintains the core context in the power-ungated domain.
-This approach shaves off several microseconds of latency by removing the need for saving and restoring the architectural state.
-Second, \tech keeps private caches (i.e., L1 and L2) and minimal control logic for cache coherence power-ungated instead of completely shutting them down, which otherwise requires flushing their content and inflate transition latency by several tens of microseconds. \tech implements a sleep-mode in caches that reduces the core voltage to a minimum operational level to reduce the leakage power consumption of the power-ungated domain.
-Third, instead of shutting down the clock distribution completely, \tech clock-gates the core components and clock distribution while keeping the power-efficient all-digital phase-locked loop (ADPLL \cite{fayneh20164}) clock \ho{generator on} and locked.
-This approach shaves a few more microseconds off the transition latency and costs minimal extra idle power consumption.
+Prior work (\autoref{sec:related}) proposes management techniques to enable datacenter processors to leverage \jk{existing} deep C-states effectively \hjj{(without changing the C-state architecture)}.
+In contrast, our \textbf{goal} is to directly address the root cause of the inefficiency, namely the high transition latency (tens \hjjj{or hundreds} of microseconds; see~\autoref{tab:c-states}) to/from deep C-states.
+We propose \emph{\techL(\tech)}\jk{,} a new deep C-state architecture optimized for processors in modern datacenters running user-facing \jk{latency-sensitive} workloads. \tech markedly reduces the transition latency of deep idle power states, while retaining most of their power savings, making deep C-states usable \jk{in such datacenter services}. \tech redesigns the state-of-the-art CPU core deep C-states based on \textbf{three power management techniques}.
+First, instead of shutting off the core power when entering a deep C-state, \tech uses medium-grained power-gates distributed across the core and maintains the core context in the power-ungated domain.
+This approach shaves off several microseconds by removing the need to save and restore the context.
+Second, instead of shutting down private caches (i.e., L1 and L2), which requires flushing and adds several microseconds to the transition latency, \tech keeps them power-ungated, \jk{along with a small} control logic for cache coherence. \tech implements a sleep mode in caches that helps reduce the core voltage to a minimum operational level and limit leakage power of the power-ungated domain.
+Third, instead of shutting down the clock distribution, \tech clock-gates the core components and clock distribution, while keeping the power-efficient all-digital phase-locked loop (ADPLL \cite{fayneh20164}) clock \ho{generator on} and locked.
+Keeping the APLL on shaves few more microseconds of transition latency at a minimal extra idle power consumption.

-We demonstrate \tech potential for Intel server processors, which span more than $80\%$ of the entire server processor market \cite{intel_amd_marketshare}.
-However, our proposed techniques are general and hence applicable to most server processor architectures.
+While we demonstrate \jk{the potential of AgileWatts} for Intel server processors, which represent more than $80\%$ of the server processor market~\cite{intel_amd_marketshare}, our proposed techniques are general and applicable to most server processor architectures.